CBRJ-Lyrical-Metrics/lyrical-evolution-capstone/README.md

 #### 3. PREPARE
 Using Jupyter Notebook
-- [x]  Acquire corpus using functions from the wrangle.py module
+- [x]  Acquire corpus using functions from the acquire.py module or by utilizing the [Google Drive .csv](https://drive.google.com/file/d/1S0dJ7-5x8NIgt1LranE3UETgl_JvukGT/view)
 - [x]  Summarize corpus using methods and document observations
 - [x]  Clean documents/corpus
    - [x] Make all text lowercase
    - [x] Normalize, encode, and decode to remove accented text and special characters
-   - [x] Tokenize strings to break words and punctuation into discrete units
+   - [x] Remove stopwords
    - [x] Stem or Lemmatize words to acquire base words
+   - [x] Convert date to DateTime format
+   - [x] Expand contractions to include the full word/meaning
-   - [x] Remove stopwords
+   - [x] Remove song part identifiers ('verse', 'chorus', etc.)
 - [x]  Address missing values, data errors, unnecessary data, renaming
+- [x]  Conduct feature engineering to create features to explore and feed into the model
+   - [x]
+   - [x]
+   - [x]
+   - [x]
+   - [x]

+- [x]  Create a data dictionary framework to define final variables and data context
-- [x]  Split corpus into train, validate, and test samples Using Python Scripting Program (Jupyter Notebook)
+- [x]  Split corpus into train, validate, and test samples prior to modeling if using features Using Python Scripting Program (Jupyter Notebook)
 - [x]  Create prepare functions within prepare.py
-- [x]  Store functions needed to prepare the ________ Corpus such as:
+- [x]  Store functions needed to prepare the Lyrics Corpus such as:
    - [x]  Cleaning Function: to normalize text and remove accented and special characters
-   - [x]  Tokenize Function: to break strings down into discrete units
    - [x]  Stem Function: to acquire root words
    - [x]  Lemmatize Function: to acquire lexicographically correct root words
    - [x]  Stopwords Function: to remove meaningless words

 - [x]  Ensure all imports needed to run the prepare functions are added to the prepare.py document
-- [x]  Create a data dictionary framework to define variables and data context

 #### 4.EXPLORE
 Using Jupyter Notebook:

-- [x]  Answer key questions about hypotheses
+- [x]  Document key questions about hypotheses

 - [x]  Create visualizations with the intent to discover variable relationships
      - [x]  Identify variables related to programming langauge
      - [x]  Identify any potential data integrity issues